Variable font production with xTools4

 When working on variable font sources, the designer needs to know, at a glance, what is changing in a source in relation to the default.

-Changes from the default should all be intentional, and not caused by errors and imprecision during the design process.
+Changes from the default should all be intentional, and not caused by errors and imprecision during a manual design process.

-As designspaces become larger, it becomes harder to keep track of what is changing where.
+As designspaces become larger, it becomes exponentially harder to keep track of what is changing where.

 What do we want to track for changes?